-Among the few artists to traverse traditional boundaries between modern and period performance, David Louie plays historical keyboard instruments and writes historically-informed arrangements.
-He has presented harpsichord recitals of Bach's Goldberg Variations, Musical Offering and Well-Tempered Clavier.
+Among the few keyboard artists to traverse traditional boundaries between modern and period performance, David Louie plays historical instruments and writes historically-informed arrangements.
 His arrangements include solo keyboard versions of Bach’s Violin Sonatas & Partitas and Rameau’s Pièces de clavecin en concerts.
-With violinist Benjamin Bowman, Louie premiered his critically-acclaimed completion of Mendelssohn’s unfinished Violin Sonata in D minor at Amsterdam’s Concertgebouw and London’s Wigmore Hall.
+With violinist Benjamin Bowman, Louie premiered his critically-acclaimed completion of Mendelssohn’s unfinished Violin Sonata in D minor at Amsterdam’s Concertgebouw and at London’s Wigmore Hall.

 Born in Prince George, British Columbia, David Louie began music studies at the age of five.
-At the Royal Conservatory in Toronto he worked with Boris Zarankin and Leon Fleisher, and as an Canada Council arts grant recipient he studied with John Perry at the University of Southern California in Los Angeles.
-David Louie is a dedicated teacher and has given masterclasses in the United Kingdom, Poland, Israel, and Australia.
+At the Royal Conservatory in Toronto he worked with Boris Zarankin and Leon Fleisher, and as a Canada Council arts grant recipient he studied with John Perry at the University of Southern California in Los Angeles.
+David Louie has given masterclasses in the United Kingdom, Poland, Israel, and Australia.
 He is currently a member of the keyboard faculty at the Glenn Gould School of the Royal Conservatory in Toronto.